 For example, if the plaintiff serves the defendant with a complaint and a motion for interim orders on May 4, the response/opposition to the motion is determined by the answer due date which is 20 days later.
 That means the response/opposition is due on May 24 (if the plaintiff served the motion documents by a process server or hand delivery) or May 27 (if the plaintiff served the motion documents by certified mail because the rule adds 3 more days for mail delivery).

-In another example, the plaintiff serves the defendant with a complaint on May 4 by mail and later serves the motion for interim orders on May 20.
-The response/opposition is due 10 days + 3 days for mailing on June 2, because that is later than the date the defendant’s answer is due on May 24.
+In another example, the plaintiff serves the defendant with a complaint on May 4 by mail and later serves the motion for interim orders through TrueFiling on May 20.
+The Answer is due May 24 (20 days later).
+The response/opposition is due 10 days after May 20, on May 30, because that is later than the date the defendant’s answer is due on May 24.

 Return to top